 recognise the current state of research in the field (the frontier of science).

-use visuals where appropriate to complement their writing or presentation.
+create visuals where appropriate to complement their writing or presentation.

-give an attractive presentation of the topic.
+give a clear and engaging presentation discussing the main lines of the topic.

 Mode of instruction